-A foundational principle in system design is that a system engineer must be capable of predicting emergent properties of the system, that is, properties possessed by the system but not its parts.
+A foundational principle in systems design is that a systems engineer must be capable of predicting emergent properties of the system, that is, properties possessed by the system but not its parts.

 Anasim, a Total Power Integrity consulting team, provides a power integrity aware floor planner pi-fp that employs advanced analysis simplification and distributed IC component representation to provide true-physical analyses.
-Our novel PI methodology and tool provide front-end chip/pkg/board or system-level physical and electrical design optimization.
+As opposed to reductionist (extraction-based approximation) methods, true-physical modeling and analysis captures emergent properties, and provides true systems analysis.
+Our novel PI methodology and tool provide front-end chip/pkg/board or platform-level physical and electrical design optimization.
 Our engineering reference book on PI is the first that addresses chip PI in the system context, and continuum modeling (Amazon link).
 Read more on pi-fp below.

 Click on image to enlarge